This article provides an overview of Rackspace Technology Cloud Files and its

 Click Upload Files and select the files to upload.

-After the files are uploaded, click Close Window.
+After the files upload, click Close Window.

 The files appear in the list of available files within the container.